 ObjectInstance field for LLID (0xD6/0x00-02)

-When the ObjectType field is equal to 0x00-02 (LLID), the Object Context TLV identifies one of the LLIDs available on the ONU.
+When the ObjectType field is equal to 0x00-02 (LLID), the Object Context TLV identifies one of the unicast LLIDs available on the ONU.
 The value carried in the ObjectInstance field when the ObjectType field is equal to 0x00-02 (LLID) shall be as specified in Table 14-128.

-Individual LLID instances are numbered sequentially and start from 0x00, with the maximum value equal to N−1, where N is the total number of LLIDs present on the given ONU.
+Individual unicast LLID instances are numbered sequentially and start from 0x00, with the maximum value equal to N−1, where N is the total number of unicast LLIDs present on the given ONU.

 Table 14-128—Structure of the ObjectInstance field for LLID (0xD6/0x00-02)